 PSU buildings are scheduled for general inspections in two (2) year intervals by the Portland Fire Marshal’s Office, based on hazard type.
 It is because of this long duration between inspections that PSU’s Fire & Life Safety Officer conducts ongoing inspections of all PSUs buildings through the year in an effort to maintain Fire and life safety code compliance.

 You can do your part by keeping your work place clutter free and fire safe.
-Some of the most common violations are as follows:
+Some of the most common violations can be avoided through prevention.

 Emergency Evacuation Plans